speechki-book/speechki-open-api/flows/auto.md

 # Auto

-It is flow where the system receives input book (docx file) and returns complete build.
-This flow doesn't need human help.
+Automatic flow receives a text file (DOCX) and returns a ready-for-download archive with audiofiles inside (audiobook format).
-If an error occurs, the editors from Speechki will fix it.
+If an error occurs, the Speechki editorial team will be notified automatically, fix the problem, and restart the process.

-If you use this flow, you can't edit text and audio.
-You can download complete audiobook.

 ## States:
-- conversion (Conversion in progress)
+- conversion (The system works on text formatting)
-- conv_in_progress (The Conversion is broken and people are fixing it)
+- conv_in_progress (The text formatting process was interrupted by a technical issue which is being fixed by Speechki editorial team)
-- record (Record in progress)
+- record (The system records the text)
-- record_in_progress (Record is broken and people are fixing it)
-- build (Build in progress)
-- build_in_progress (Build is broken and people are fixing it)
+- record_in_progress (The recording process was interrupted by a technical issue which is being fixed by Speechki editorial team)
+- build (The system put together audiofiles and makes post-production)
+- build_in_progress (The post-production process was interrupted by a technical issue which is being fixed by Speechki editorial team)
-- order_completed (The order is completed)
+- order_completed (The order is completed; Files are ready to be download)

 ## Transitions: